BigBasket/ra-components/README.md

 <JsonField json={jsonobj} label='JSON Object' />
 ```

+# TrimField

-4. Any TextField with more number of characters can be limited using TrimField.
+Any `TextField` with more number of characters can be limited using `TrimField`.

 ```js
 <TrimField source='field' label='Trimmed Field' />